firesim/firesim/docs/Initial-Setup/Setting-up-your-Manager-Instance.rst

 To launch a manager instance, follow these steps:

-1. From the main page of the EC2 Management Console, click ``Launch Instance``.
+#.
+From the main page of the EC2 Management Console, click
+   ``Launch Instance``.
 We use an on-demand instance here, so that your data is preserved when you stop/start the instance, and your data is not lost when pricing spikes on the spot market.
+#.
+In the "Application and OS Images" drop down, search for
-2. When prompted to select an AMI, search in the ``Community AMIs`` tab for ``FPGA Developer AMI - 1.11.1-40257ab5-6688-4c95-97d1-e251a40fd1fc`` and select the AMI that appears (there should be only one). **DO NOT USE ANY OTHER VERSION.**
+   ``FPGA Developer AMI - 1.11.1-40257ab5-6688-4c95-97d1-e251a40fd1fc`` and select the AMI that appears under the Community AMI tab(there should be only one). **DO NOT USE ANY OTHER VERSION.**
-3. When prompted to choose an instance type, select the instance type of your choosing.
-A good choice is a ``c5.4xlarge``.
+#.
+In the "Intance Type" drop down, select the instance type of
+   your choosing.
+A good choice is a ``c5.4xlarge`` (16 cores, 32 GiB) or a ``z1d.2xlarge`` (8 cores, 64 GiB).
-4. On the "Configure Instance Details" page:

-   1. First make sure that the ``firesim`` VPC is selected in the drop-down box next to "Network".
-Any subnet within the ``firesim`` VPC is fine.
+#.
+In the "Key pair (login)" drop down, select the firesim key pair we setup earlier.
+#.
+In the "Network settings" drop down:
+   #.
+Under "VPC - required", select the "firesim" vpc.
+The dialog will select a subnet for you.
+   #.
+Under "Firewall (security groups)", click "Select existing security group" and the ``firesim``
+   security group that was automatically created for you earlier.
+#.
+In the "Configure storage" drop down, increase the size of the root
+   volume to at least 300GB.
+The default of 85GB can quickly become too small as you accumulate large Vivado reports/outputs, large waveforms, XSim outputs, and large root filesystems for simulations.
+You should get rid of the small (5-8GB) secondary volume that is added by default.

+#.
+In the "Advanced details" drop down, we'll leave most settings unchanged.
+The exceptions being:
-   2. Additionally, check the box for "Protect against accidental termination."
-This adds a layer of protection to prevent your manager instance from being terminated by accident.
+   #.
+Under "Termination protection", select Enable.
+This adds a layer of protection to prevent your
+      manager instance from being terminated by accident.
 You will need to disable this setting before being able to terminate the instance using usual methods.
-   3. Also on this page, expand "Advanced Details" and in the resulting text box, paste the following:
+   #.
+Under "User data", paste the following into the provided textbox:

       .. include:: /../scripts/machine-launch-script.sh
          :code: bash

-      This will pre-install all of the dependencies needed to run FireSim on your instance.
+      When your instance boots, this will install a compatible set of all the dependencies needed to run FireSim on your instance using conda.

-5. On the next page ("Add Storage"), increase the size of the root EBS volume to ~300GB.
-The default of 65GB can quickly become too small as you accumulate large Vivado reports/outputs, large waveforms, XSim outputs, and large root filesystems for simulations.
-You should get rid of the small (5GB) secondary volume that is added by default.
-6. You can skip the "Add Tags" page, unless you want tags.
-7. On the "Configure Security Group" page, select the ``firesim`` security group that was automatically created for you earlier.
-8. On the review page, click the button to launch your instance.

-Make sure you select the ``firesim`` key pair that we setup earlier.
+#.
+Double check your configuration.
+The most common misconfigurations that may require repeating this process include:
+   #.
+Not selecting the "firesim" vpc.
+   #.
+Not selecting the "firesim" security group.
+   #.
+Not selecting the "firesim" key pair.
+   #.
+Selecting the wrong AMI.
+#.
+Smash the orange "Launch Instance" button.

 Access your instance
 ~~~~~~~~~~~~~~~~~~~~